-- What action has the Government taken to improve the supervision of private substitute care facilities and care facilities for elderly persons and persons with disabilities, especially with regard to restrictive measures and related decisions, medication and person's right to be heard in matters concerning them? - What measures have been introduced to make sure that the workload of individual social workers allows them to appropriately perform their statutory duties with regard to organizing and supervising the substitute care of a child? - How is the Government handling the insufficient availability of psychiatric therapy and mental health treatment, including for children in care homes in remote areas of the country? - Please elaborate on the currently at times insufficient possibilities for personal assistance for persons with disabilities during hospital/prison stays. - When does the Government intend to remedy the current state of affairs concerning legislation and practice on restrictive measures in social and health care setting?
+- What are the Government plans with regard to amending the Trans-legislation and especially removing the infertility requirement from the process of legal recognition of gender? - Does the Government have plans to ban medically unnecessary procedures on intersex children without their free and informed prior consent?
+Are there binding guidelines to the effect for medical professionals?
+How is equal access to treatment for non-binary persons quaranteed with no national guidelines for it? - Has the Government discussed measures to enable effective access to justice for trans or intersex individuals who have been subjected to such interventions? - Are there plans to increase the amount of actually present personnel for older persons in care to enable outdoor time and timely updating of individual care plans? - What action has the Government taken to improve the supervision of private care facilities for children, for elderly persons and persons with disabilities, especially with regard to restrictive measures and related decisions, medication and person's right to be heard in matters concerning them? - What measures have been introduced to make sure that the workload of individual social workers allows them to appropriately perform their statutory duties with regard to organizing and supervising the substitute care of a child? - How is the Government handling the insufficient availability of psychiatric therapy and mental health treatment, including for children in care homes (especially in remote areas of the country), asylum seekers, elderly persons, persons with disabilities and prisoners? - Please elaborate on the currently at times insufficient possibilities for personal assistance for persons with disabilities during hospital/prison stays. - When does the Government intend to remedy the current state of affairs concerning legislation and practice on restrictive measures in social and health care setting?